anonymoussubmission3197/lbo-charging-artifact/README.md

 [![T3-MOD1 usage-report inflation demo](assets/t3-mod1-attack-demo.gif)](https://youtu.be/n1MCp5k2rZ8)

-The animation shows the unprotected T3-MOD1 run: the UE generates the same controlled workload, the V-UPF reports five times its measured usage, and the inflated value propagates through the V-SMF to charging.
+This video shows the unprotected T3-MOD1 run: the UE generates the same controlled workload, the V-UPF reports two times its measured usage, and the inflated value propagates through the V-SMF to charging.
 Select the image to open the complete video, including the TEE-protected rejection run.

-## Reviewer quick start
+## quick start

 The verifier requires Python 3.10 or later, PyYAML, and TShark 3.6 or later.
 It has been tested with Ubuntu 22.04 / Python 3.10 / TShark 3.6.2 and Ubuntu